-They were Champions League finalists just over three years ago and are pushing for the Premier League title this season with a frightening attacking of Harry Kane, Son Heung-min, Richarlison and Dejan Kulusevski.
+They were Champions League finalists just over three years ago and are pushing for silverware this season with a frightening attack of Harry Kane, Son Heung-min, Richarlison and Dejan Kulusevski.
 Then, of course, there is their glitzy, NFL-worthy hyperdome of a stadium.

 Yet, some of their recruitment decisions over the Premier League era have been, well, slightly eccentric.
 For every Son, there has been a Vincent Janssen.
 For every Berbatov, a Rebrov.
 And then there have been some signings etched so deeply in Spurs folklore that there is legitimate debate as to whether they even existed: Benjamin Stambouli, for example.

 But while everyone remembers the really terrible ones – poor old Bobby Soldado – there’s a veritable battalion of those who were so rogue, or so quietly terrible, that they have seemingly been wiped from the collective consciousness.
-Here’s some of them.
+Here are some of them.

 Tottenham appearances: 5

 Career path: Crystal Palace, Tottenham, Portsmouth (loan), Fulham (loan), Villa, Cardiff (loan), QPR, Newcastle, QPR (loan), Swansea